HCEhlers/floodplain_harvesting/README.md

 ## Why detecting water harvesting is important to society
 Disruption to climate is causing agriculture to turn to irrigation as a safeguard for unreliable rainfall.
 As competition for freshwater increases, more farms are building private water storages to protect its ability to irrigate crops if a river periodically runs dry.
 When multiple farms creates water storages, evaporation increases - reducing both local water availability and productivity within a region.
 Such phenonema is known as "tragedy of the commons" and is decribed in environmental economics as an open-access and finite resource which generates value to consumers but is difficult to regulate to to its open areas.
+Such behaviour is known as water harvesting - the choice to build out dam-like infrastructure to pump water into the a privately held reservoir where no other agent can access it.

 ## AI leverages large-scale satellite data to track down illigal activity

-## Differentiates between a water storage unit and an agricultural field to detect water harvesting
+## Differentiates between water storages and agriculturals field to detect water harvesting

 ## To Do